 Cal Biruk (she/they) is Associate Professor of Anthropology.
 They are the proud winner of the McMaster Student Union's 2024 Excellence in Teaching Award (Faculty of Social Sciences).
-Cal’s research and teaching interests include medical anthropology, critical global health studies, feminist STS, anthropologies of data, histories of anthropological theory, and queer/trans studies.
+Cal’s research and teaching interests include medical anthropology, critical global health studies, feminist STS, anthropologies of data, histories of anthropological theory, biopolitical thought, and queer/trans studies.
 Cal is the author of Cooking Data: Culture and Politics in an African Research World (Duke University Press, 2018).
 The book draws on ethnographic work in Malawi to trace the social lives of quantitative health data collected by population scientists and shows how data reflect and cohere new social relations, persons, forms of expertise, and economies.
-Cal is the author of numerous articles that have appeared in journals such as American Ethnologist, Body & Society, Medical Anthropology Quarterly, Critical Public Health, Gay and Lesbian Quarterly, Medicine Anthropology Theory, Journal of Modern African Studies, and Critical African Studies.
+Cal is the author of numerous articles that have appeared in journals such as American Ethnologist, Body & Society, Medical Anthropology Quarterly, Critical Public Health, Gay and Lesbian Quarterly, Medicine Anthropology Theory, Journal of Modern African Studies, and Medical History.

 Cal’s current work with an LGBT-rights organization in Malawi tracks the emergence of ‘key populations’—as knowledge object, target for global health interventions, and site of affective, activist, and monetary investment—in Africa.
 Drawing on long-term ethnography, the project excavates the submerged racialized ontologies of global health’s metrics, concepts, sociotechnical infrastructures, and technologies, and considers how they have produced imaginaries and valuations of African health and vulnerability.
 As part of this collaboration, they co-edited a collection of life stories shared by lesbian and gender-nonconforming Malawians, titled Proudly Malawian (Ma'Thoko's Books, 2016).